-To qualify for an initial allocation of IPv6 address space, an organization must :
+To qualify for an initial allocation of IPv6 address space, an organization must:

-- be an LIR or ISP; - document a detailed plan for the services and IPv6 connectivity to be offered to other organizations (clients) or self-owned/related departments/entities/sites to which it will assign /48s; - announce a single block on the Internet inter-domain routing system, aggregating the total IPv6 address allocation received, within a period not longer than 12 months; - offer IPv6 services to clients or self-owned/related entities (including departments and/or sites) physically located in the region covered by LACNIC within a period not longer than 24 months.
+- Be an LIR or ISP. - Document a detailed plan for the services and IPv6 connectivity to be offered to other organizations (clients) or self-owned/related departments/entities/sites to which it will assign /48s.

+• Announce the allocated block in the Internet inter-domain routing system, with the minimum possible level of disaggregation to the one that is publishing the IP blocks, within a period no longer than 12 months.

+• Offer IPv6 services to clients or self-owned/related entities (including departments and/or sites) physically located in the region covered by LACNIC within a period not longer than 24 months.

-4.5.1.2.- Initial Allocation Size
+4.5.1.3- Initial Allocation Size